foundata/guidelines/oci-container-image-guide.md

 platform SBOM, SLSA provenance for the index and platforms, and the release-verification result.
 Workspace and CI artifacts are convenience copies.

-After final verification, ConClear MUST generate the intermediate predicate `release-verification.json`.
-It is not a source comment or committed file.
-It MUST contain:
+- After final verification, ConClear MUST generate a release-verification predicate for the signed release-verification attestation; it is not a source comment or committed file.

+**The release-verification predicate MUST contain:**

 - Released repository, digest and verdict.
 - ConClear version and source revision.